brevzin/brevzin.github.io/_posts/2026-09-11-push-vs-pull.md

 }
 ```

-> Note that the actual spelling of the attribute as `derive<Debug>` as oppose to `print` or something is not essential.
+> Note that the actual spelling of the attribute as `derive<Debug>` as opposed to `print` or something is not essential.
 I was just trying to be cute.
 There is no significance to the template there.
 {:.prompt-info}

 This blog post will walk through different approaches to living up to that goal and how they... don't quite.